ampl/mo-book.ampl.com/index.md

 ```
 @book{PostekZoccaAMPL2024,
-title     = "Hands-On Optimization with AMPL in Python",
+title     = "Hands-On Mathematical Optimization with AMPL in Python",
 author    = "Postek, Krzysztof and Zocca, Alessandro and Gromicho, Joaquim and Kantor, Jeffrey",
 year      = 2024,
 publisher = "Online",